Perfect Particle Transmission through Duality Defects: Introduction.

 While the monopole paradox is a nice example that bridges quantum many-body dynamics and generalized symmetries in quantum field theory, it raises the question of whether this is a specific case.
-In this Letter, we demonstrate that this phenomenon is ubiquitous in strongly interacting models.
+In this paper, we demonstrate that this phenomenon is ubiquitous in strongly interacting models.
 We show how to construct more generic and direct examples on a lattice.
 In these quantum spin chains, incoming particles are perfectly transmitted by the impurity and behave as if the original particle has disappeared from the spectrum.
 After illustrating this phenomenon with a simple example, we provide an intuitive picture of these seemingly exotic dynamics using the tensor-network framework.
-From the technical point of view, the results follow from the fact that both categorical symmetries and duality operators can be represented in the form of matrix product operator (MPO) algebras \cite{bultinck2017anyons,lootens2021matrix,lootens2023dualities,lootens2024dualities,Aasen:2016dop,aasen2020topologicaldefectslatticedualities}, and that those MPOs are sequential unitary quantum circuits \cite{lootens2025low,y9cd-dz5k}; the impurity can then be described utilizing the virtual space of the corresponding MPOs.
-The fact that particles passing through defect lines in conformal field theories (CFT) are 100\% transmitted \cite{Thomas_Quella_2007} and can leave a string in their wake was discussed in a series of papers describing CFTs from the point of view of category theory \cite{FUCHS1999419,PETKOVA2001157,FUCHS2002353,PhysRevLett.93.070601,FROHLICH2007354,Bachas:2007td}.
-This paper demonstrates that this is also the case for quantum spin chains, and that neither criticality~\cite{PhysRevB.94.115125} nor integrability \cite{Sinha:2023hum} is needed to get this effect.
+From the technical point of view, the results follow from the fact that both categorical symmetries and duality operators can be represented in the form of matrix product operator (MPO) algebras \cite{bultinck2017anyons,lootens2021matrix,lootens2023dualities,lootens2024dualities,Aasen:2016dop,aasen2020topologicaldefectslatticedualities}, and that those MPOs are sequential unitary quantum circuits \cite{lootens2025low,y9cd-dz5k}.
+The impurity degree of freedom is then associated with the dangling virtual space where the MPO ends.
+This provides a general answer to the unitarity puzzle.